jacobkap/crimebythenumbers/docs/graphing.md

 load("data/apparent_per_capita_alcohol_consumption.rda")
 ```

-The name of the file is quite long so for convenience let's copy it to a new object with a better name.
+The name of the data is quite long so for convenience let's copy it to a new object with a better name, *alcohol*.

 ```r